michael-benin-CN/gifshot/README.md

 // the video will not be removed from the DOM.
 You will need to handle this yourself.
 'webcamVideoElement': null,
 // Whether or not you would like the user's camera to stay on after the gif is created
-// If you keep the camera on, then you can reuse the returned cameraStream object to
+// Note: The cameraStream Media object is passed back to you in the createGIF() callback function 'keepCameraOn': false,
-// create another gif and/or snapshot without asking for the user's permission to
+// Expects a cameraStream Media object
-// access the camera again
+// Note: Passing an existing camera stream will allow you to create another GIF and/or snapshot without
-'keepCameraOn': false,
+//	asking for the user's permission to access the camera again if you are not using SSL 'cameraStream': null,
 // The amount of time (in seconds) to wait between each frame capture of a video 'interval': 0.1,
 // The number of frames to use to create the animated GIF